Where to Stay in Copenhagen - A Local’s Neighborhood Guide

 Map of Copenhagen delineating its city center and central neighborhoods.
 Stefan Ertmann, CC BY-SA 2.0, via Wikimedia Commons

-Copenhagen is built around a harbor, and although it’s no longer a working port it still forms the backbone of the city.
-The city center (Indre By), main sights and attractions, and principal shopping areas all grew out from the port and they remain within a stone’s throw of the water.
+The city is built around a harbor, and although it’s no longer a working port it still forms the backbone of the city.
+The center (Indre By) began on the port's edge and the city further expanded out from there.
+Today, the main sights, all the big attractions, and the principal shopping areas remain within a stone’s throw of the water.

-Now, to Indre By's west and northwest, you'll see what looks like one big rectangular lake.
-This is not one lake, but rather a series of them and they form the border between the city center and neighborhoods like Nørrebro and Frederiksberg.
+• The Lakes - To Indre By's west and northwest, you'll see what looks like one big rectangular lake.
+However, it's actually a series of separate lakes that form the border between the city center and neighborhoods like Nørrebro and Frederiksberg.

 Quick summary of my 4 recommended neighborhoods

-In general, I recommend that visitors stay centrally as this puts you in a good position to cycle and wander about the city's streets.
+In general, I recommend that visitors stay in the city center or very close to it as this puts you in a good position to cycle and wander about the city's streets.
 This is the way Copenhagen was meant to be enjoyed!

-Also, it's not a city with dozens of "must visit” sights, and much of the pleasure of being here is just in meandering about and enjoying the wonderful atmosphere.
+Also, this isn't a city with dozens of "must see” sights, and much of the pleasure of being here is just found in meandering about and enjoying the wonderful atmosphere.
 So, you don't want to lose lots of time commuting in and out of the central areas.

 Densely packed and a true multicultural melting pot, Nørrebro (pronounced Nurr-bo) is a diverse and creative neighborhood filled with great bars, restaurants, and independent shops.
-It’s always busy and a favorite area for young people.
+It’s hip, always busy, and a favorite area for young people.
+I really like it and think it's a nice choice for travelers who want to stay somewhere that feels like a "lived in” neighborhood, but that is still cool and has lots going on.

 4. Frederiksberg